-Fact: It takes attendees less than five seconds to walk by a 10-foot booth - a very small window of opportunity that requires a properly designed trade show booth to peak audience interest.
+Fact: It takes delegates less than five seconds to walk by a 10-foot booth.
+This small window of opportunity requires a properly designed trade show booth to pique your audience's interest.

-As we all know, attending a trade show as an exhibitor isn’t cheap.
-In addition to the often-hefty exhibitor fees, there are a number of other costs to consider; transportation (to and from the show), accommodations (if out of town) and staffing, not to mention the cost of the trade show display and the all-important marketing materials.
+Attending a trade show is an investment in your future.
+In addition to the often-hefty exhibitor fees, there are a number of incidental costs to consider; transportation to and from the show, accommodations, staffing, the cost of the display, and the all-important marketing support materials.

-If you think about it, once you’ve targeted a particular venue, and have considered your expected sales return from exhibiting, the cost of a well-designed trade show display can be easily justified.
-After all, the primary reason for exhibiting at a trade show is to find new customers.
-Without well-designed graphics to attract attendees, you may never have an opportunity to qualify them as potential customers.
-Your exhibiting endeavours could literally be over before they begin.
-The following are my suggestions to help you get noticed at your next show:
+If you think about it, once you’ve targeted a particular event and have considered your expected sales return from attending, the cost of a well-designed trade show display and creating support materials is easily cost-justified.
+After all, the primary reason for attending a trade show is to connect with existing clients and find new customers.

-When it comes to display graphics, I believe bigger is better.
-Consider a display style that is right for you and the events you’ll be attending.
-Take advantage of the size of your display by using large, bold images to enhance your company’s presence while remaining consistent with the branding message.
-Always make sure your corporate logo (and website) are identifiable and placed where people can see it from the aisles.
-QR codes are a great way to direct potential clients to specific areas of your website.
+Regarding display graphics, we believe that impact serves your best interests.
+You must consider a style that suits you and the events you’ll be attending.
+Take advantage of your display size by using bold images to enhance your company’s presence while remaining consistent with your brand's anatomy and core brand messaging.
+Make sure your company’s name is easily identifiable (and is also placed where people can see it as they walk down the aisles.)

 Display systems are often designed to work for only one single configuration.
 Consider one main display panel to grow your system around.
-This allows your display to work in smaller venues as well as that 20-foot space by simply expanding on the main panel or adding individual free-standing panels.
-This may also prove to be cost-effective in the long run as the need for updating specific display panels is inevitable.
+This allows your display to work in smaller venues as well as those larger spaces by simply expanding on the main panel or adding individual free-standing panels.
+This will prove to be cost-effective.

 It Doesn’t Have to be Complicated

 Display systems have come a long way over the years.
 Today there are so many different system styles to choose from.
 The combination of advanced printing technologies and new lightweight materials has made attending a trade show so much easier.
-Long-gone is the need for complex, backbreaking installations.
-Today even the most eye-catching display systems are quite manageable to transport and easy to assemble
+Long gone is the need for complex, heavy and backbreaking installations.
+Today even the most eye-catching display systems are quite manageable to transport and are easy to assemble.

 So once that all-important attendee enters your “sell zone” - then what?

-Attendees will be looking for detailed information on your products and services relative to their industries.
+Attendees will seek detailed information on your products and services relative to their industries.
 Ensure your marketing materials are up-to-date and plentiful.
 Consider offering materials that are not only informational but also memorable.
 A well-branded piece that stands out from the others at the end of the day will certainly get a second look.
 You never know whose desk it’ll end up on!